house-of-abbey/scratch_vhdl/docs/dimmer_control.md

 # Dimmer Control

-This is not provided as a demo with a solution as it is sufficiently similar to other ideas presented, but different enough that it might be of interest for someone to try.
-Consider a room light dimmer control that can be incremented and decremented in brightness.
+Consider a room light dimmer control that can be incremented and decremented in brightness of the main light.
+This is a digital version of the classic analogue dimmer that you rotate.

 ![Dimmer Controller Sequence](./images/sim_controls/dimmer_control_demo.gif)